rpatidar/myblog/src/pages/blog/designing-api-interfaces-lesson-1.md

 heroImage: "/myblog/img/blog/api-interface.png"
 ---

-Engineers design interfaces every once in a while, What was the last time you created a interface ?
+Engineers design interfaces every once in a while.
+What was the last time you created a interface ?

-Do you remember how if you the earlier developer would have put the structure right  you would not have faced the build failures or migration mess.
+if earlier developer would have put the structure right you would not have faced the build failures or migration mess with the apis.

 While the Developers design with the best in mind.
-Every API has its termination and deprecation date where it will become outdates and new api takes over or a new version of the API need to be take.
+Every API has its termination and deprecation date where it will become outdates and new api takes over or a new version of the API need to be developed.

 Lets take an example, You want to register a customer basic details in your system `first name` and `last name`.